 If you are a VPN user you won’t have to worry about your connection being disrupted.
-We tested IPVanish after initializing Cloudfare and it worked perfectly.SAVE UP TO 74% WITH THIS TIME-SENSITIVE DEAL
+We tested IPVanish after initializing Cloudfare and it worked perfectly.SAVE 65% FOR LIMITED TIME

 Use IPVanish on unlimited devices & when away from home.